-Conflict prevention and peacebuilding -
+Conflict prevention and peacebuilding

-Social tension, violence and conflict can intersect with disasters, climate changerelated or other impacts.
+Social tension, violence and conflict can intersect with disasters, climate change-related or other impacts.
 In these contexts, communities may require dedicated support for strengthening community-based conflict prevention and peacebuilding to be linked to other community-based resilience-building efforts (United Nations, 2020).

-43 New insurance product to aid fight against climate change in the Pacific (UNDP, 2021i).
 A comprehensive resilience approach can help sustain peace by preventing the outbreak, continuation, escalation and recurrence of violent conflict as well as address the root causes and drivers of conflict.
 While implementing a fully-fledged CBRB programme during ongoing conflicts and protracted crisis situations might be challenging, the principles of resilience-building (see Chapter 2.1) can be applied during all stages of conflict, including preventing the outbreak of violence.